Tax Law on Sweepstakes Prizes Less Than $600

 - Sweepstakes sponsors are obligated to report prizes valued at $600 or more to the IRS: According to the IRS' Instructions for Form 1099, sweepstakes sponsors are required to submit a 1099 form for "prizes and awards that are not for services, such as winnings on TV or radio shows" if those prizes are valued above $600.

-However, neither of these issues affect how you, as a sweepstakes entrant, have to declare your taxes.
+However, neither of these issues affect how sweepstakes entrants declare their taxes.

 - Sweepstakes prizes are not gambling winnings: Sweepstakes prizes are not the same as gambling winnings, according to the IRS' rules.
 Remember, you don't pay money to enter sweepstakes!
 Sweepstakes prizes and gambling wins are reported and taxed differently.
 If a sweepstakes sponsor tries to withhold some of your winnings, you need to take extra care that you are not dealing with a sweepstakes scam.